SC dismisses plea seeking directions to fill vacant posts in NHRC

-NEW DELHI, Sep 9: A bench headed by Justice L. Nageswara Rao noted that former apex court judge Justice Arun Mishra has been appointed as the chairperson of the NHRC

-The Supreme Court on September 9 dismissed a plea seeking directions to fill vacant posts at the National Human Rights Commission (NHRC).
+NEW DELHI, Sept 9: The Supreme Court on Thursday dismissed a plea seeking directions to fill vacant posts at the National Human Rights Commission (NHRC).

 During the brief hearing, the petitioner told the bench that chairperson and members have been appointed and only two posts are lying vacant.